Kalahari Plains Camp is a permanent camp set in the Central Kalahari Game Reserve.

 Power supply: Solar Power

 Communications: Kalahari Plains Camp is in radio contact with the guides whilst on activities and with the main office in Maun.
-There is a satellite phone available for emergencies.
+There is a satellite phone available for emergencies, but no internet or cellphone access.

 Health & safety